ethereum-oasis-op/baseline-grants/PROPOSALS.md

 10. Dhruv Malik - working  as  SDE with maintainers / TSC   team to develop / upgrade the  baseline  repository for V1 standards.

 11. Biswashree Dey - Security Improvements and Other Enhancements for Excel Addin
+12. Ognjen Kurtić - Test suite for a standard-based Baseline Protocol Implementation